 Any users (ie. JTS) of CPO or SPO must also be registered and must have a permit by Malaysia Palm Oil Board.

 The RSPO Certification of the palm oil products producers/suppliers will be monitored annually.

+In addition to the monitoring plan, there would be maintenance of records to monitor the relative production of base metal based on the type of fuel that was used during the production.

 SDG 13 Climate Action